dablelv/cyan/README.md

 ```

 # Comparison

-Some useful functions to compare.
+Some utility functions to handle comparison.
 ```go
 // Compare two any type value.
 Cmp(888, 889)       // LT